Classifications

 Graticule

-Parallels: Equally spaced straight parallel lines.
-Perpendicular to the central meridian.
+Meridians: Equally spaced straight parallel lines.

-Symmetry: About the central meridian or the Equator
+Symmetry: About any meridian or the equator.

 Scale